opentable/grunt-nagios/README.md

     password: "nagiospassword", // nagios user account password
     group: 'webgroup', // nagios group
     grouptype: 'hostgroup', // Options are: hostgroup or host - default is host
-    command: 66 // check your nagios setup for available commands }
+    command: 66, // check your nagios setup for available commands
+    nohttps: false // force request to use http (default is https) }
 }
 ```